Reading for Meaning

 Phil also shows parents how they can help their kids become better readers by playing comprehension games at home.

-Finally, they finish off the night with a sound effects concert featuring some of Phil’s favorite old-time radio broadcasts!
+Finally, they finish the evening with a sound effects activity, featuring some of Phil’s favorite old-time radio broadcasts!

 Assemblies are $725 for two 50-minute presentations within a 2-hour timeframe.

 Family Activity Nights are $725 for one 2-hour presentation.

 Assembly/Family Night combinations are $200 off—now only $1250.

 In-Class Field trips are $550 for 2-3 classes in a 2-hour timeframe.

 There is an additional travel charge for schools more than 1 hour from downtown Sacramento, California.